This post will show you how to recreate Olivia Rodrigo’s style for yourself.

 My best friend’s birthday dinner was that night, so it was a perfect look to wear.
 I might’ve been a bit overdressed, but I was very happy with my outfit.
 To be honest, I added black tights because it was raining (again!) and I carried a pair of black Converse with me just in case my knee started bothering me.
 It did, so I changed into my sneakers and it still looked really cute.

 Olivia Rodrigo’s Style: Final Thoughts

-But I am a huge Taylor Swift fan and so is Olivia.
+But I am a huge Taylor Swift fan, and so is Olivia.

-Taylor has been incredibly supportive of Olivia’s career, posting about the album, and sending her a gift and a handwritten letter of congratulations when “drivers license” was a hit.
+Taylor has been incredibly supportive of Olivia’s career, posting about the album, and sending her a gift and a handwritten letter of congratulations when “driver’s license” was a hit.
 So that is how I first got to know about Olivia Rodrigo.

 Olivia has cited Swift as one of her biggest inspirations.
 It is reflected in Olivia’s intimate songwriting, just like Taylor’s lyrics are usually inspired by events in her real life.
 Olivia even sampled “New Year’s Day” for “1 step forward, 3 steps back.“, with Taylor’s and Jack Antonoff’s permission and blessing.

 This week was both fun and stylish.
 I got to play with cuts and items I hadn’t been able to in a long time.
 (Goodbye, summer!)
-While most of the items are things I had worn or would wear again, there were some added elements that changed the whole vibe of the outfits for me.
+While most of the items are things I had worn or would wear again, some added elements changed the whole vibe of the outfits for me.